I think we’ve got a lot in common.

 What Coaching Did for Me

-I began to see beliefs and ideas that had been a part of me my whole life that were not serving me.
+When I found coaching, I began to see beliefs and ideas that had been a part of me my whole life that were not serving me.
 I saw patterns and behaviors that were manipulative and destructive.
 I saw judgment and perfectionist tendencies that were keeping me from being the kind of person I really wanted to be.

-When I began applying the tools I was learning, I started to see changes.
-The kind of changes that shift your entire perspective and life experience.
+When I began applying the tools I was learning, I started to see changes -- the kind of changes that shift your entire perspective and life experience.
 I began to become aware of how I was sabotaging my own life and how I was hurting those people I loved the most.
 I understood with so much more clarity how I had contributed to the demise of my marriage.
 And although this awareness was painful, it also brought with it a level of empowerment I hadn’t previously had.
 Now I understood how I could move into the next phase of my life and create something completely different.

-I Decided to Become a Life Coach
+So, I Decided to Become a Life Coach